mathworks-ref-arch/mathworks-aws-support/README.md

 2. [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/) (version 1.11.367 or later)

-Please note that some of the components included in this repository may require different versions that supercede these requirements.
+Please note that some of the components included in this repository may require different versions that supersede these requirements.

 ## Getting Started
 Clone this repository using the recursive flag.